csh970605/csh970605.github.io/_posts/2023-04-03-Hierarchical_Clustering.md

 # How to choose clusters?

-When a straight line parallel to the X-axis is drawn on the dendrogram obtained through the above process, the point where the graph intersects is the number of clusters.
+When a straight line parallel to the X-axis is drawn on the dendrogram obtained through the above process, the points where the graph intersects are the number of clusters.
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/230090171-91e227bb-3070-4e7e-9179-50050ea11a2d.png" width=400>
 </center>
 <br><br>

-**The optimal number of clusters is the place where the most flat straight lines can be drawn on the X-axis without changing the number of clusters.** <br>
+**The optimal number of clusters is the place where the most flat, straight lines can be drawn on the X-axis without changing the number of clusters.** <br>
 In other words, in our results, it is appropriate when the number of clusters is 2.<br>

 <center>